PittNet VPN (Pulse Secure): Connect to a Chromebook with the Pulse Secure Client

-The Secure Remote Access Service (sremote.pitt.edu) provides students, faculty, and staff with the ability to connect to restricted University online resources when off-campus or while using Wireless PittNet or using Wireless-PittNet-Fast.
+The PittNet VPN (Pulse Secure) service provides students, faculty, and staff with the ability to connect to restricted University online resources when off-campus or while using PittNet Wi-Fi.
 The service encrypts traffic between a user's computer and the University's network.
-You can download and install the Pulse Secure client from The Chrome Webstore to use the Secure Remote Access service on a Chromebook.
+You can download and install the Pulse Secure client from the Chrome Webstore to use the PittNet VPN service on a Chromebook.

 The Pulse Secure client enables you to use the service in Network Connect mode on a Chromebook.
 Network Connect provides faculty and staff with access to network firewall-protected resources (such as departmental servers or databases) that they have been approved to use.
 Network Connect also enables you to use Secure Shell (SSH) or Remote Desktop Protocol (RDP), also available as downloads from the Chrome Webstore, when accessing remote computers.

 In order to use Pulse Secure to access these resources, your Responsibility Center Account Administrator must have already created a Network Connect role for you.
 A Network Connect role is a special set of permissions that grant you access to specific network resources.
 You will need to select your Network Connect role when using Pulse Secure.